 Standard designations can be identified by using the SAI Global InfoStore.

 Once you have the designation (AS number) you wish to test to, a list of Australian test laboratories is available from the National Association of Testing Authorities, Australia (NATA).

 I am interested in importing a product into Australia.
 How do I find out if it needs to be certified to particular Standards before being imported and offered for sale?

-In Australia, overview information on importing can be obtained from the Australian Government Website or the relevant government authority.
+General information on importing can be obtained from the Australian Government Website or the relevant government authority.

 I want to get my product certified for export.
 How do I go about this?

 Export requirements are generally set by the country you are exporting to.
 Standards Australia does not have information on export requirements.

 The Australian Trade Commission 'Austrade' may offer assistance to exporters in Australia.